kzr8/moe-junyuanpri/_departments/CCE/Character & Citizenship Education.md

 Character & Citizenship Education
 =================================

-### Vision
+<b>Vision</b> <br>

-'Leaders of Character and Concerned Citizens'
+Leaders of Character,  Gracious and Active Citizens

 ### Mission

-'To nurture every child in a gracious environment'
+To nurture every student to be caring, gracious and discerning

 ### Tagline

-'We Care & Every Child Matters'
+I Care, You Care and We Care